datacarpentry/image-processing/episodes/03-opencv-images.md

 Our array slicing specifies the range of y-coordinates first, `60:150`, and then the range of x-coordinates, `135:480`.
 The third part of the slice, `:`, indicates that we want all three color channels in our new image.

-The first two sections of the following program show how this works.
+A program to create the subimage would start by loading the image:

 ~~~
 '''